Security - Settings

 How it works

-- Stores encrypted hash verification data in StreamingAssets/Cache directory
+- Stores encrypted hash verification data in the StreamingAssets/Cache directory.

-- Immediately terminates application if hash mismatches are detected
+- Immediately terminates the application if a hash mismatch is detected.

 What build code is affected